-The first row of Figure 5 shows, for the two conditions with an initial rating phase (ratings and full), Bayesian test results comparing participant sampling with model sampling by IO SV and IO OV.
+The first row of Figure 5 shows, for the two conditions with an initial rating phase (ratings and full), Bayesian test results comparing participant sampling with model sampling (IO SV and IO OV).
 Sampling bias in the rating condition (left column) showed undersampling for both IO OV (Cohen’s d = -1.72) and IO SV (Cohen’s d = -1.20).
 However, the participant versus ideal observer comparison for the full condition more closely resembled the results of Pilot full (right column), in which the ideal observer did not sample as much as in the other conditions.
-Even though IO OV sampled about one option less on average in full than in ratings, participants still statistically undersampled in full compared to IO OV (Cohen’s d = -0.61).
+Even though IO OV sampled about one option less on average in the full condition than in the ratings condition, participants still statistically undersampled in full compared to IO OV (Cohen’s d = -0.61).
 In contrast, the difference in sampling between participants and IO SV was small enough to be statistically inconclusive (Cohen’s d = 0.19).

 The one remaining methodological difference between the IO models in Study 1 full and those of the remaining conditions (baseline, squares, timing, payoff, rating), which could account for their decreased sampling behaviour, is that all choices in Study 1 full are rewarded to some degree, commensurate with the chosen option value, whereas choices in the other conditions are rewarded only when one of the top three ranked options are chosen.
 We conclude that this methods feature, rather than any of the methods features in Table 1, is what modulates the IO model’s number of samples to decision (for both SV and OV).
 Concomitantly, human participants sample at more or less the same rate regardless of the payoff scheme or any of the other methods features that we tested.

-Note that the results of Pilot full and Study 1 full are inconsistent enough that they collectively can’t clearly indicate the direction of bias (if any).
-The number of samples for IO models is much more similar to that of human participants in these conditions and the IO sampling rate means appear to vary in the vicinity of those of the participants from study to study.
-We will resolve this issue and more precisely measure bias in Study 2 by implementing a full condition with some improved design elements and a statistically better-powered sample size.
+Note that the results of Pilot full and Study 1 full are inconsistent enough that collectively they cannot clearly indicate the direction of bias (if any).
+The number of samples for IO models is much more similar to that of human participants in these conditions, and the mean IO sampling rate appears to vary in the vicinity of those of the participants from study to study.
+We will resolve this issue as well as measure bias more precisely in Study 2 by implementing a full condition with some improved design elements and a statistically better-powered sample size.